 The hotel we stayed at for a night in Qing Jing farm was like a massive castle, called Shangrila Resort.

-Overall, I was quite happy with the hotel, and the views are great.
+Overall, I was quite happy with the hotel, you get some really nice views of the mountains.

 It resembles a super-size cabin, with a ton of rooms inside.